-1. Less Independent Audit Committee
+1 Less Independent Audit Committee

 An audit committee is a board committee with the main responsibility of monitoring the integrity of financial reporting.
 Most companies also assign oversight responsibility over ethics to this committee.
 Blue Ribbon Committee (1999) state that audit committee independence is positively related to the number of its outside directors who have no personal or financial relations with the firm or its executives.
-Klein (2002) finds a lower incidence of earnings management when a firm has a higher percentage of outside independent directors on the audit committee.
-Abbott et al. (2004) and Persons (2005) find a negative association between the audit committee independence and the likelihood of financial reporting restatement and financial reporting fraud.
+Klein (2002) finds a lower incidence of earnings management when a firm has a higher percentage of independent directors on the audit committee independence and the likelihood of financial reporting restatement and financial reporting fraud.
 Persons (2009) also reports that firms which made earlier voluntary ethics disclosure were likely to have a more independent audit committee.
-These studies support the view that a more independent audit committee contributes positively to ethical reporting, and imply a negative relation between audit committee independence and a likelihood of not adopting an ethics code.
+These studies support the view that a more independent audit committee independent audit committee independent audit committee independent audit committee relation between audit committee independent audit committee independence and a likelihood of not adopting an ethics code.